ScottESanDiego/gmail-api-client/README.md

 - `user_id`: Gmail user ID ("me" for authenticated user, or specific email address)
 - `not_spam`: Never mark messages as spam - only applies to Import API (can be overridden with `--not-spam` flag)
 - `use_insert`: Use Insert API instead of Import API to bypass scanning (can be overridden with `--use-insert` flag)
+- `api_timeout`: Timeout for individual Gmail API calls in seconds (default: 30)
+- `operation_timeout`: Overall timeout for the entire operation in seconds (default: 120)
+- `filter_delay`: Delay in seconds to wait for Gmail filters to process after message delivery (default: 2)

 **gmail-imap-transport Specific:**
 - `user_id`: Gmail email address (must be full email, not "me")